About this guide

 The person who files a Notice of Family Claim (and Financial Statement [Form F8], if required) is starting a family law case.
 The other person can respond to the Notice of Family Claim by filing and serving a Response to Family Claim (Form F4) and serving a Financial Statement (Form F8).
 The other person might also file and serve a Counterclaim (Form F5) to start their own claim for child or spousal support or for parenting orders.
 Or they might not respond to the Notice of Family Claim at all.
 But if they don't respond, the court can then make orders against them.

-In most cases, before you can apply for an interim order, you and the other person must attend a Judicial Case Conference.
+In most cases, before you can apply for an interim order, you and the other person must attend a JCC.
 There are some cases where you don't have to attend, and there are some cases where you can ask to be exempted.
-For more information, see:

 If you and the other party still can't agree on how to resolve your conflict after you've attended a JCC, you can still go to Step 1.